News & tips

 To make life easier this and many, many more formulas covering a wide range of categories from statistics through to engineering have been added in Excel as automated functions.

-The exact number of functions Excel isn’t published but runs into the hundreds.
-For people working in finance, engineering and statistical professions learning to use the functions will make a huge difference.
-Simple functions are covered in our intermediate courses whereas advanced functions are covered in our advanced and business intelligence courses.
+The exact number of Excel functions runs into the hundreds.
+For people working in finance, engineering and statistical professions, learning to use these functions will make a huge difference.

-The sum function, for instance, can reduce this:
+The sum function, for instance, can reduce this following formula:

 Under the ‘Formulas’ tab in Excel you will find the ‘Function Library’ where you can choose from all of the available functions divided up into their categories